Wayne County, Georgia

 Serving Jesup and All of Wayne County, Georgia

-Jesup Gravel installs and repairs gravel driveways throughout Wayne County, Georgia, serving Jesup, Odum, Screven, Gardi, and surrounding communities in southeast Georgia.
+We install and repair gravel driveways throughout the area — serving Jesup, Odum, Screven, Gardi, and surrounding communities.
 Most rural properties here have driveways too long for asphalt to be practical.
-A gravel driveway in Jesup is the working answer, and proper installation is the difference between a surface that holds up and one that needs constant repair.
+A gravel driveway is the working answer, and proper installation is the difference between a surface that holds up and one that needs constant repair.

 Jesup Odum Screven Gardi